la-ots/pelican/docs/feature-blocks/set.md

 ---
-title: Set
+title: Feature Set
 summary: A Set is a way to highlight some aspects of a digital product.
 tags: feature
 layout: guide
 eleventyNavigation:
-  key: Set
+  key: Feature Set
   parent: Feature Blocks
-  excerpt: A Set is a way to highlight some aspects of a digital product.
+  excerpt: A Feature Set is a way to highlight some aspects of a digital product.
   order: 6
   img: /img/illustrations/illus-set.svg
 ---

 ## Best Practices

-Allows the presentation of two smaller aspects about a larger feature.
+Feature Set allows the presentation of two smaller aspects about a larger feature.
 Change the icons to match the aspects.

 ## Usage